Kristi Wempen, R.D.N.

 True or false: 50% of daily calories should come from protein.

 Once you reach ages 40–50, sarcopenia, or loss of muscle mass, begins to set in.
-To prevent it and maintain independence and quality of life, your protein needs increase to about 1–1.2 grams per kilogram body weight or 75–90 grams per day for a 75-kilogram person.
+To prevent it and maintain independence and quality of life, your base protein needs increase to about 1–1.2 grams per kilogram body weight or 75–90 grams per day for a 165-pound person.

 True or false: It's best to eat protein throughout the day.

 True.
-On average, people get most of their protein during evening meals and the least at breakfast.
+On average, people get most of their protein during evening meals and the least amount at breakfast.
 Some newer studies show that moving some protein from supper to breakfast can help with weight management by decreasing hunger and cravings throughout the day.
-Of course, more research is needed before these claims can be verified.
+More research is needed before these claims can be verified.

 General recommendations are to consume 15–30 grams of protein at each meal.
 Studies show higher intakes — those more than 40 grams — in one sitting are no more beneficial than the recommended 15–30 grams at one time.